overachiever-productions/S4/S4 Backups/README.md

 ﻿# S4 Backups
-While SQL Server's Native Backup capabilities provide a huge degree of flexibility and fine-tuning, the vast majority of SQL Server database backups only need a very streamlined and simplified subset of all of those options and capabilities.

-As such, S4 Backups address the following primary concerns:
+S4 Backups were designed to provide:

 - **Simplicity.** Streamline the most commonly used features needed for backing up mission-critical databases into a set of simplified parameters that make automating backups of databases easy and efficient - while still vigorously ensuring disaster recovery best-practices.
-- **Resiliency** Wrap execution handling with low-level exception and error handling routines that prevent a failure in one operation (such as the failure to backup one database out of 10 specified) from 'cascading' into others and causing a 'chain' of operations from completing merely because an 'earlier' operation failed.
+- **Resiliency** Wrap execution handling with low-level error handling to prevent a failure in one operation (such as the failure to backup one database out of 10 specified) from 'cascading' into others and causing a 'chain' of operations from completing merely because an 'earlier' operation failed.
-- **Transparency** Use the same low-level exception and error-handling routines designed to make backups more resilient to log problems in a centralized logging table (for trend-analysis and improved troubleshooting) and send email alerts with concise details about each failure or problem encountered during execution so that DBAs can quickly ascertain the impact and severity of any errors or problems incurred (without having to wade through messy 'debugging' and troubleshooting procedures just to figure out what happened).
+- **Transparency** Use (low-level) error-handling to log problems in a centralized logging table (for trend-analysis and improved troubleshooting) and send email alerts with concise details about each failure or problem encountered during execution so that DBAs can quickly ascertain the impact and severity of any errors incurred during execution without having to wade through messy 'debugging' and troubleshooting procedures.

 ## <a name="toc"></a>Table of Contents